PrimitivoFR/ReactNative-GMapsViewComponent/README.md

 # ReactNative-GMapsViewComponent
-A ReactNative component which allows you to generate a custom GMaps iframe for any post address.
+A ReactNative component which allows you to generate a custom GMaps iframe for any postal address.

 # How Do I Use This ?
 Just paste this only .js file in your React Native project, and import the component where you wanna use it.